 11. Bundling

 This strategy makes you feel as if you’re saving money, when in fact, you’re spending more than you need to — especially if you really only need one of the products included in the bundle.
-If you fall for it, you are walking out of the store with more than you intended to buy and less cash in your account.
+You may wind up walking out of the store with more than you intended to buy vs. using your credit card responsibly.

 Recommended: 10 Signs You’re Living Beyond Your Means